adrian-miasik/stream-deck-plugin-roshan-timer/README.md

   <img src="RoshanTimer/images/pluginIcon@2x.png" width="128">
 </p>

-## Keep track of Roshan's respawn time and items dropped on death directly from your Stream Deck!
+## Keep track of Roshan's respawn time and loot directly from your Stream Deck!
 A Stream Deck plugin created using the [StreamDeckToolkit](https://github.com/FritzAndFriends/StreamDeckToolkit) template library.

 # How to Use